 Who needs a laptop?

-As of fall 2011, all students entering any of the visual arts programs (Fine Arts, Graphic + Media Design, Interior Design or Photography) are required to purchase a laptop and software for use in their courses starting their freshman year.
+As of fall 2011, all students entering any of the art + design programs (Fine Arts, Graphic + Media Design, Interior Design or Photography) are required to purchase a laptop and software for use in their courses starting their freshman year.

 We recognize that laptops are a considerable expense.
 However, we strongly believe they are essential tools for professional artists.
 To help defray the cost, students can purchase hardware and software using educational pricing.
 Students can also fold the cost of the laptop into their financial aid package.